awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 pip install requests --target ../
 ```

-From the IDE, invoke the local version of the Lambda function, as described in [Invoke a Lambda Function](#lambda-functions-invoke)\.
-Deploy the function as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), and then invoke the remote version of the function\.
+From the IDE, invoke the local version of the Lambda function, as described in [Invoke a Lambda function](#lambda-functions-invoke)\.
+Deploy the function as described in [Upload code for a Lambda function](#lambda-functions-upload-code), and then invoke the remote version of the function\.
 The local and remote versions of the function should work as expected\.

 For a Python Lambda function, to depend on code in a separate Python code file that is in the same directory as the function, use the `from` and `import` statements\.
-When you deploy the Lambda function as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), AWS Cloud9 deploys to Lambda both the function and the separate Python code files in the same directory as the function\.
+When you deploy the Lambda function as described in [Upload code for a Lambda function](#lambda-functions-upload-code), AWS Cloud9 deploys to Lambda both the function and the separate Python code files in the same directory as the function\.

 To demonstrate, take for example the following directory structure in the AWS Cloud9 IDE for a Python Lambda function: